Financial planning tools and services to put you on the path to the future you want

 There are so many benefits to working as long as possible and they are not only financial.
 Working keeps you young, happy and healthy.

-However, finding a job after 50 can be hard.
+However, not everyone wants or needs to do it.
+And, finding a job after 50 can be hard.
 Here are some of the reasons why and tips for making it easier.

 A study by the Government Accountability Office (GAO) found that common barriers to employment for older workers can include:

-Out of date skills — Technology and our culture is changing faster now than ever before in the history of humankind.
-Whether it is applying for a job via the web, email or a tweet… Or actually being able to operate the computer software you might need for your desired career, technology and changes in technology can be completely overwhelming.
+Technology and our culture is changing faster now than ever before in the history of humankind.
+Whether it is applying for a job via the web, email or a tweet… Or actually being able to operate the computer applications you might need for your desired career, technology and changes in technology can be completely overwhelming.

-Bias: Old habits (and ideas) die hard.
-We are only at the beginning of reinventing what it really means to be over 50 and.
+Old habits (and ideas) die hard.
+We are only at the beginning of reinventing what it really means to be over 50 and stereotypes still exist.
 Unfortunately many people still think of 50 as the beginning of decline rather than a vibrant time.

 Betty Friedan famously said, “Aging is not lost youth but a new stage of opportunity and strength.”